s-zeid/mla-simple/README.md

 License
 -------
 The template is released under the X11 License.
-However, please note that the included `mla-good.bst` BibTeX style is released under the LaTeX Project Public License (version 1.0 or later), which [is not compatible with the GNU General Public License][lppl-gpl].
+However, please note that the included `mla-simple.bst` BibTeX style, based on `mla-new.bst` by Patrick W. Daaly, is released under the LaTeX Project Public License (version 1.0 or later), which [is not compatible with the GNU General Public License] [lppl-gpl].

 [datetime]:
  http://theoval.cmp.uea.ac.uk/~nlct/latex/packages/datetime/datetime-manual.html